-The Nations League is scheduled to resume in June, though it feels less and less likely that those matches will take place, meaning a postponement or cancellation could clear the international calendar for the USMNT until World Cup qualifying begins later in 2020.
+The Nations League knockout rounds were postponed, clearing the international calendar for the USMNT until World Cup qualifying begins later in 2020.

 Which players will Gregg Berhalter call on when play resumes?
 Here is a closer look at the player pool and the best available squad the USMNT can field when action returns: